Andre601/TCMinecartVariants/README.md

 ### Train_carts

-TCMinecartVariants provides a `tcminecartvariants.yml` file, which contains saved trains for [Train_Carts][traincarts] to use.
+TCMinecartVariants provides a `tcminecartvariants.yml` file, which contains saved trains for [TrainCarts][traincarts] to use.

 To obtain such a train, make sure to have moved the `tcminecartvariants.yml` file into `plugins/Train_Carts/savedTrainModules/`.
 You may need to reload the plugin for it to be added properly.
 After this can you use `/train chest give @p --train <name>` to obtain a Chest to spawn the train.
 Make sure to replace `<name>` with one of the [above listed names](#items).